 Neutral Colored Grout

+If you are looking for something in between a matching and contrasting grout color, try a neutral that is just a few shades off your tile color.
 White is considered a neutral as well as a light color, but so are lighter shades of gray and tan.
 A neutral color doesn’t make a statement on its own and tends to recede into the background.
-Neutral colors don’t include anything that provoke an emotional reaction from the viewer, like light shades of yellow, pinks, blues, or oranges might do.
+Neutral colors don’t include anything that provoke an emotional reaction from the viewer.
 Gray is the trendiest grout color for design and has multiple applications, from contrasting to unifying a design, depending on what tile is chosen with it.

 Grout Color that Contrasts Your Tile